Kent Karosen: Career

 In 2006, Honorable Scott Stringer appointed Karosen as his representative to the Times Square Alliance board.
 Karosen was also a board member for the New York City Fund for Public Advocacy, Midwest Chapter of the Leukemia Society, United States Coast Guard Foundation and the Wilbraham Monson Academy.
 He was a member of the boards of the Intrepid Sea, Air, & Space Museum Foundation and the Fisher Center for Alzheimer's Research Foundation, where he served as president and CEO beginning in 2009.
 He served on the board of directors for Temple Emanu-El Synagogue in Miami Beach, Florida.

 Personal life

-Karosen was born in Kansas City, Missouri, to Mary Vivian and Leon Karosen, who lived in Mission Hills, Kansas.
+Kent Lawrence Karosen was born in Kansas City, Missouri, to Mary Vivian and Leon Karosen, who lived in Mission Hills, Kansas.
 His father, Leon, was an owner of the Kansas City Kings, the National Basketball Association team, and Youthcraft Coats and Suits, Inc.

 In 2008, Karosen married Brian Byrl Hauserman in Provincetown, Massachusetts and again in a religious ceremony in New York City, NY.
 Hauserman was a residential broker at Prudential Douglas Elliman in Manhattan.
 Together, they managed the business consulting firm, Karosen Strategic Partners, LLC where Karosen served as president.
 They relocated to Miami Beach, Florida where Karosen became active in the Jewish community.
 He served on the board of directors for the Temple Emanu-El Synagogue.

 Karosen died at Mount Sinai Medical Center in Miami Beach, Florida on Thursday, December 6, 2018, at the age of 53.

 Brian Hauserman died on September 16, 2019.